scripting/feedlandSupport/docs/feedinfopage.md

 ### Viewing the actual feed

-Sometimes, when troubleshooting a feed, you need to see the actual code in the feed.
+Sometimes when troubleshooting a feed, you need to actually see the source of the feed itself, not a friendly rendering of the feed, as many browsers try to provide.

 The link to the <i>Feed</i> displays the contents of the feed on <a href="http://xmlviewer.scripting.com/?url=http%3A%2F%2Fscripting.com%2Frss.xml">xmlviewer.scripting.com</a>.
 If you need the actual URL of the feed, you can copy it from the text at the top of the xmlviewer page.
-I'm sorry it has to be like this, but some browsers screw with the display of feeds, and sometimes you need to actually see the source of the feed itself not a friendly rendering of the feed.

 ### View and edit categories